Here Are 8 Tips to Keep Your Wedding Budget at US$10k or Less

-Weddings celebrate one of the most exhilarating and monumental occasions we know in life.
+Weddings celebrate one of the most exhilarating and expensive occasions we know in life.
 A true once-in-a-lifetime event, a wedding gives the opportunity to spend time with loved ones and to create unforgettable memories.
-But having a dream wedding is often an expensive affair.
-It doesn’t have to be.
+A wedding, however, also gives the opportunity to spend money.
+Unfortunately, having a dream wedding is often an expensive affair.
+The good news is that it doesn’t have to be.
+Here are 8 cost-saving tips for keeping your destination wedding budget at US$10k or less.

 1. Limit the Number of Guests to Less Than 20